Will Insurance Cover Diapers for My Child?

 About the Author

-Marlee Septak is the Senior Content Specialist at Aeroflow Urology.
+Marlee Septak is the Editorial Lead at Aeroflow Urology and was a past Content Writer for Aeroflow Diabetes.
 She brings a deep understanding of incontinence and health conditions associated with it to her writing.
 She graduated from Columbia College Chicago and holds a Bachelor's degree in Journalism.
 Marlee has contributed to various magazines and blogs, including Borgen Magazine, Echo Magazine, Chicago Ideas Week, Assuaged, and Peaceful Dumpling.
 In her spare time, she enjoys traveling, trying new restaurants, and just sitting down with a good book.

 Disclaimer

-Information provided on the Aeroflow Urology website is not intended as a substitute to medical advice or care from a healthcare professional.
+Information provided on the Aeroflow Urology blog is not intended as a substitute for medical advice or care from a healthcare professional.
 Aeroflow recommends consulting your healthcare provider if you are experiencing medical issues relating to incontinence.